Minimal model program for algebraically integrable foliations and generalized pairs: Precise adjunction formula for algebraically integrable foliations

-Next, we prove a simple version adjunction formula for algebraically integrable generalized foliated quadruples.
-The detailed version of this formula, with specific coefficient control, will be discussed later.
-In particular, we cannot show that the boundary coefficient after adjunction is non-negative, so we can only get ``sub-lc" instead of ``lc".
+Next we state the adjunction formula for algebraically integrable generalized foliated quadruples.
+The precise adjunction formula, i.e., the adjunction formula with coefficient control, will be provided later.
+In particular, we can only prove the sub-lc for the time being.